Six killed as tornadoes rip through U.S. Midwest

 Two people, an 80-year-old man and his 78-year-old sister, were killed in Washington County, Illinois, about 200 miles (320 km) south of Peoria, County coroner Mark Styninger said.

-Three others were killed in Massac County, Illinois, on the Kentucky border where a tornado devastated several neighbourhoods, emergency officials said.
+Three others were killed in Massac County, Illinois, on the Kentucky border where a tornado devastated several neighborhoods, emergency officials said.

 More people were feared trapped in their basements under debris, said Illinois State Police spokeswoman Monique Bond.